lumen-org/lumen/doc/manual.md

 ## Facets

 Facets act as 'semantic layers', that is, they represent different aspects.
-*Lumen* provides eight facets organizes in two columns and four rows:
+`lumen` provides eight facets organizes in two columns and four rows:

 ### Columns